ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Introduction

-Still, cohort-specific IMC panels are typically restricted to only tens of markers because of physical channel interference that reduces the number of concurrently usable metal isotopes for antybody tagging~\cite{Bendall2012DeepProfilersGuide,Chevrier2018SpilloverCompensation}.
+Still, cohort-specific IMC panels are typically restricted to only tens of markers because of physical channel interference that reduces the number of concurrently usable metal isotopes for antibody tagging~\cite{Bendall2012DeepProfilersGuide,Chevrier2018SpilloverCompensation}.
 In practice, as presented in Figure~\ref{fig:motivation}, cross-cohort marker overlap is limited, making {\textbf{modelling and analysis across heterogeneous panels}} a practical necessity~\cite{Bussi2024}.
-This motivates \textbf{virtual staining}, i.e. predicting cohort-dependent \emph{missing-marker sets} from the \emph{measured} panel, to enable denser tissue phenotyping without additional wet-lab work~\cite{Latonen2024}.
+This also motivates \textbf{virtual staining}, i.e. predicting cohort-dependent \emph{missing-marker sets} from the \emph{measured} panel, to enable denser tissue phenotyping without additional wet-lab work~\cite{Latonen2024}.
 Basic approaches to this task suffer from a fixed input problem, i.e. are limited to a fixed, narrow marker panel ~\cite{Lo2022,Shaban2023}, which prevents panel flexibility and straightforward extension to diverse marker sets.
-VirTues~\cite{virtues}, a recent Transformer-based model, supports variable marker inputs by concatenating marker-specific spatial tokens augmented with marker-identity encodings derived from protein language model.
-However, since the spatial tokens provide only a global view per marker image patch, VirTues effectively ignores crucial local marker dependencies.
+VirTues~\cite{virtues} and Eva~\cite{Liu2025-EVA}, recent Transformer-based models, support variable marker inputs by concatenating marker expression-specific spatial tokens augmented with marker-identity encodings derived from protein language models.
+However, since the spatial tokens provide only a global, flattened view per marker image patch, these models effectively ignore crucial local marker dependencies.
 In contrast, variable input learning in other vision domains is often implemented via conditional operators, e.g. hypernetworks~\cite{ha2017hypernetworks} and dynamic convolutions~\cite{chen2020dynamicConvolution}, that modulate the feature extractor conditioned on the input in a computationally efficient manner; yet this approach remains underused in multiplex imaging.

 Virtual staining is also a \textbf{reliability problem}: when the measured marker set provides weak evidence for a target marker (e.g., rare phenotypes or atypical tissue patterns), accurate point prediction is ill-posed and visually plausible reconstructions may still be biologically wrong~\cite{Dolezal2022}.
 In this regime, {\textbf{uncertainty}} must be a part of the model output, highlighting unconfident predictions.
 Finally, cohort-scale use places a strong emphasis on {\textbf{inference time}}.
 Transformer-heavy virtual-staining models can become increasingly slow as marker count and spatial resolution grow~\cite{Papa2024}.
 To summarize, to the best of our knowledge, no prior virtual-staining model combines \textbf{panel flexibility} and \textbf{calibrated uncertainty} with \textbf{inference speed} for IMC.